mdafsar221b/CinePath/README.md

 ***

-## ✨ Detailed Features

-CinePath has been enhanced for reliability, performance, and user experience throughout development.

-### 🎬 Core Tracking & Data Integrity
-* **Robust TV Show Merging:** Implements sophisticated upsert logic using IMDb IDs to correctly merge new seasons and episodes into an existing TV show record, preventing duplicates and ensuring accurate season tracking.
-* **Optimized Global Search:** Integrates the OMDb API for fast searching.
-Results return minimal data initially for speed, with full details fetched only when needed.
-* **Watchlist Management:** Easily add content to your watchlist and seamlessly transition an item to your "Watched" lists.
-* **Personalization:** Users can add personal ratings (1-10), write private notes, and mark content as a favorite.

-### 📊 User Interface & Navigation
-* **Personal Dashboard:** A dedicated modal displays comprehensive viewing statistics, including totals for all tracked media and yearly movie consumption breakdowns.
-* **Responsive Sidebar:** A full-height, sliding sidebar provides centralized, intuitive navigation on mobile devices.
-* **Filtering, Sorting & Pagination:** Efficiently manage large collections with genre filtering, multi-criteria sorting (rating, date added, title), and client-side pagination.

-***

 ## 📸 Screenshots

 The following images showcase the application's current design and functionality across desktop and mobile views. *Note: Images are referenced from the repository's `/public` folder.*